MaySeikatsu/nixos/readme.md

-# 🍁 MaySeikatsu’s NixOS & Hyprland Config
+# 🍁 MaySeikatsu bloated NixOS Config with Hyprland and Matugen

 Welcome!
 This repo contains my personal NixOS system configuration, focused on a fully riced Hyprland desktop with dynamic theming and a modular, flake-based structure.
 It’s a living setup—always evolving as I learn more about NixOS and the world of ricing.